NETWAYS/gitlab-training/day2/01_Workflows/07_Gitlab_Workflow.md

 Open the URL in your browser.

-Specify a topic, description and create the merge request.
+Specify a topic and description.
+Add `fixes #1` into the MR's description.

+Create the merge request.
+Add a comment inline to the source code and see what happens in the interface.

 Merge the request to master and investigate the Git history.

+Open the previously created issue and verify that is was closed by merging the MR.

-### Pull changes to master after merge
+### Pull changes to local master after merge

     @@@ Sh
     $ git checkout master